simonespa/apprenticeship-project-assessment/README.md

 # Apprenticeship Project Assessment

-Contains the report and presentation of the work-based project I built during my L7 AI and Data Science apprenticeship apprenticeship.
+Contains the report and presentation of the work-based project I built during my L7 AI and Data Science apprenticeship.